 We recommend exfoliating before every shave, but if for any reason that doesn't sit well with you, you should exfoliate once a week.
 You don't need to do it every day, but regular exfoliation is important.
 You can use either manual (using a scrub with microbeads) or chemical (using an acid-based exfoliant like salicylic acid) exfoliation.

 Focus on Trimming

 If you want to know how to shave your happy trail, it starts by grabbing your trimmer.
-If you trim and don’t shave, you can prevent ingrown hairs pretty easily.
+If you trim and don't shave, you can avoid ingrown hair pretty easily.
 Simply use the cutting guard on The Lawn Mower 3.0® trimmer.
-This will ensure that the hair is not cut below the surface of the skin (but you can still get a very close trim if you want).
-That completely prevents ingrown hairs.
+This will ensure that the hair is not cut below the skin's surface (but you can still get a very close trim if you want).
+That helps to avoid ingrown hairs.

 If you insist on shaving, trim first.
 The pre-trim will reduce the amount of work your razor has to do.
 That keeps it sharper and in better shape, and that will cause it to deform the hairs less as it cuts.
 Overall, your risk goes down.

 Prepare Your Body Before You Shave